 Once created, panels can be powerful tools for managing and monitoring a network or process.

 To use a panel, go to Panels and use the panel name drop-down box to select the panel you want to use.
-In the Panel area, there are several actions you can take to customize the way you view panel information.
+Then, clickto enter edit mode.
+In the panel area, there are several actions you can take to customize the way you view panel information.